distillpub/post--deconv-checkerboard/index.md

 We generally do this with the *deconvolution* (or transposed convolution) operation.
 Roughly, deconvolution layers allows the model to use every point in the small image to "paint" a square in the larger one.
-(For a detailed disucssion, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf).)
+(For a detailed discussion, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf).)

 Unfortunately, deconvolution can easily have uneven overlap, putting more of the metaphorical paint in some places than others.
-While the neural network could, in principle, carefully learn weights to avoid this -- as we'll discuss in more detail later -- in practice they struggle to avoid it completely.
+While the network could, in principle, carefully learn weights to avoid this -- as we'll discuss in more detail later -- in practice neural networks struggle to avoid it completely.

 {{> assets/deconv1d.html}}